plone/training/docs/theming/theme_diazo.md

 # Create a theme based on Diazo

-We're goiging to create a theme package for Plone 6 Classic UI, that is based on the Business Casual theme from [startbootstrap.com](https://startbootstrap.com/previews/business-casual).
+We're going to create a theme package for Plone 6 Classic UI, that is based on the Business Casual theme from [startbootstrap.com](https://startbootstrap.com/theme/business-casual).

 Integrating a custom layout (static mockup) with Plone classic UI,

 **Use Case**
-- You have an existing static layout comming from a website or a designer.
+- You have an existing static layout coming from a website or a designer.
 - You want to integrate this layout without changing too much.
 - You want to use the Plone default layout for all edit-/backend-view's.